sarahmr63089/cautious-coder/_posts/2020-09-01-union-find-algorithm.md

 ### Quick Find

-Below, I've created a class QuickFind which is instantiated with an ids (named 'ids') of integers of size num.
+Below, I've created a class 'QuickFind' which is initialized with an array (named 'ids') of objects of size num.
+Each object in ids begins as its own group, with their initial group id being themself (in the examples below this is their index).
 The class contains class methods 'connected' and 'union.'
-The connected method checks if indexes p and q are in the same group by checking if they point to the same value in ids.
-The union method joins two integers by changing all the values that match ids[p] to the value of ids[q].
+The connected method checks if the objects at indexes p and q are in the same group by checking if they point to the same group id in ids.
+The union method joins two objects by changing all the group ids that match ids[p] to the group id of ids[q].

 {% highlight javascript %}
 class QuickFind {